Adaptive and transformative leadership in a rapidly evolving South African environment

 The Nexus programme is based on experiential learning, reflective practice and direct engagement with societal leaders.
 It is not lecture based.
 Participants are invited into a series of carefully designed engagements with self, with others and with the broader environment and supported to reflect on these experiences to gain new insight.
 In this way, the learning of each participant is unique to them and continues to develop long after the end of the programme.

-Over the 7-month programme, delegates meet for two consecutive days a month.
+Over the eight-month programme, delegates meet for two consecutive days a month.
 A series of written assignments allow delegates to integrate the learnings into their own lives.

 Key Focus Areas